-BHP Billiton said last week its proposed Cabrillo Port offshore liquefied natural gas (LNG) import terminal received the endorsement of the Oxnard, CA, Chamber of Commerce's board of directors.
-The LNG port, which would be located 14 miles offshore Ventura County, is still awaiting final determination's from the U.S. Coast Guard and Maritime Administration.
+BHP Billiton said Tuesday its proposed Cabrillo Port offshore liquefied natural gas (LNG) import terminal received the endorsement of the Oxnard, CA, Chamber of Commerce’s board of directors last week.
+The LNG port, which would be located 14 miles offshore Ventura County is still awaiting final determination’s from the U.S. Coast Guard and Maritime Administration.

 “Our [government relations committee (GRC)] and the board of directors studied the Cabrillo Port project carefully, examining the benefits of having a reliable, safe and clean natural gas supply for business development and quality of life issues in Oxnard and how it helps meet long term needs for natural gas both here in our region and statewide,” says Nancy Lindholm, CEO of the Oxnard Chamber of Commerce.

 The endorsement came after weeks of meetings between the Oxnard Chamber’s GRC and proponents as well as opponents of the project.
 BHP Billiton’s representatives and representatives of Southern California Gas Co.
 (SoCalGas) met with members of the chamber of commerce to detail the project and answer questions and concerns.

 The California Lands Commission recently released a revised draft environmental impact report on the project and will hold hearings on the report in mid April.
 The U.S. Coast Guard is expected to release its final environmental statement sometime this summer.
 BHP said it expects to receive final authorization for the project by the end of the summer.